Helsingin pitäjän kirkonkylä: History

-The area was first settled around the 12th century by Swedish colonials sailing up the Vantaanjoki river.
+The area was first settled around the 12th century by Swedish settlers sailing up the Vantaanjoki river.
 The parish was established at the meeting point of the Vantaanjoki and Keravanjoki rivers.
 It expanded as the coastal King's Road connecting Turku and Vyborg connected to the town.
 The Church of St. Lawrence was established in the mid-15th century as the center of the parish, and remains the oldest building in all of Greater Helsinki.
 The parish was the largest township in the area, until the port city of Helsinki was established along the coast in 1550.

 In 1865, when the Grand Duchy of Finland established municipalities, the area became known as Helsinge socken and Helsingin maalaiskunta ("Rural Municipality of Helsinki"), which later became the city of Vantaa.
 The mining of ore deposits around Malmi gradually transferred industry and housing toward central Vantaa, leaving Helsingin pitäjän kirkonkylä a sparsely populated historical site.

 Today, Helsingin pitäjän kirkonkylä remains one of the best preserved townships in Uusimaa.
 Its area has been narrowed by the construction of both the Ring III and Tuusulanväylä highways, which intersect in the area.
 In 2009, the Finnish National Board of Antiquities declared the parish an official culturally significant site.